 As a way to learn about our spiritual lineage, you may find it helpful to read the history of our Nandinatha lineage in our book, The Guru Chronicles.

-Since our small monastic order accepts men only, women interested in Hindu monastic life may google other orders or ashrams that are for or include women, such as Mata Amritanandamayi centers, the Sarada Convent in southern California, and the Svami Gitananda Ashram in Italy.
+Our small monastic order accepts men only, Women interested in Hindu monastic life are encouraged to google other orders or ashrams that are for or include women, such as Mata Amritanandamayi centers, the Sarada Convent in southern California, and the Svami Gitananda Ashram in Italy.